chrira/ms-techlab/01-using-oc-cli.md

 ## Create a new project on the cli

-Create a project called `cli-userXY`
+Create a project called `userXY-cli`

 You can get help by